 5. Caplan stars on the Showtime drama "Masters of Sex," based on the book written by Newsday reporter Thomas Maier.
 (When she isn't making wigs out of your mom's chest hair.)
 Consider it six -- Long Island -- degrees of separation between Lohan and Maier.

 6. Rachel McAdams wore a wig in the movie.
-No confirmation on whether Gretchen Weiners' hair, full of secrets, was real -- but it probably was.
+No confirmation on whether Gretchen Weiners' hair, full of secrets, was real.

-7. Daniel Franzese, who played Damian, came out as gay last week.
-Considering he recently sat down with Cosmopolitan and revealed an alternate "Mean Girls" ending, we'd say he's still functioning.
+7. Daniel Franzese, who played Damian, came out as gay.
+Considering he sat down with Cosmopolitan and revealed an alternate "Mean Girls" ending in April 2014, we'd say he's still functioning.

 8. Samantha Ronson, whom Lohan later dated in 2008, sings the song that plays during the spring fling.
 "Built This Way" is also on the soundtrack.